When Your Child’s Feet Turn Inward

-Arthritis can be a difficult condition to live with.
-If you are seeking treatment, contact one of our podiatrists from Dr. Jeffrey J. Betman & Associates .
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact one of our podiatrists of Dr. Jeffrey J. Betman & Associates .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Dr. Jeffrey J. Betman & Associates .
 Our doctors can provide the care you need to keep you pain-free and on your feet.